List of political parties in New Zealand: Registration of parties

 Political parties in New Zealand can be either registered or unregistered.
-Registered parties must have five-hundred paying members, each eligible to vote in general elections, and party membership rules.
+Registered parties must have five hundred paying members, each eligible to vote in general elections, and party membership rules.

 If a party registers, it may submit a party list, enabling it to receive party votes in New Zealand's MMP electoral system.
 Unregistered parties can only nominate candidates for individual electorates.

-As of 2020, registered political parties are also able to spend up to $1,169,000 during the campaign for the party vote and $27,500 per electorate seat.
-Unregistered entities are able to spend up to $330,000 on general election advertising.
+As of 2020, registered political parties are also entitled to spend up to $1,169,000 during the campaign for the party vote and $27,500 per electorate seat.
+Unregistered entities are entitled to spend up to $330,000 on general election advertising.

 Current parties

 Parties represented in Parliament

-There are five parliamentary parties in the 53rd New Zealand Parliament.
+There are six parliamentary parties in the 54th New Zealand Parliament.
 The default order of this list corresponds to the number of MPs they currently have.